-At the beginning of the semester prior to graduation, senior students may purchase the Department of Nursing Graduate Pin.
-Orders are placed in the Department of Nursing through the Office of Student Services.
+At the beginning of the semester prior to graduation, senior students may purchase JSU School of Nursing Graduate Pin.
+Orders are placed in JSU School of Nursing through the Office of Student Services.

-Application for Degree Cap and Gown Approximately \$ 50.00 Approximately \$ 60.00
+Application for Degree Approximately \$ 50.00 Cap and Gown Approximately \$ 60.00